SPANISH POLITICAL SYSTEM

 The Judiciary of Spain consists of Courts and Tribunals, composed of judges and magistrates (Justices), who have the power to administer justice in the name of the King of Spain.

+Spain is not a federation, such as countries like the United Sates, Germany and Australia, but it is a highly decentralised unitary state with asymmetrically devolved power to local communities.
 As a result of the 1978 Constitution, Spain is now composed of 17 autonomous communities and two autonomous cities with varying degrees of autonomy.
-It is now a highly decentralised country, with the central government accounting for just 18% of public spending, the regional governments 38%, the local councils 13%, and the social security system the remaining 31%.
+Consequently, the central government accounts for just 18% of public spending, the regional governments for 38%, the local councils 13%, and the social security system the remaining 31%.